 An important parameter describing the characteristics of an oscillator is the quality factor, or Q factor.
 This is a dimensionless parameter that describes the damping of the oscillation at resonance, by relating the amount of energy stored to the amount of energy lost.
 The dissipation, D, which is the inverse of the Q factor, is the sum of all energy losses in the system per oscillation cycle.
 It can also be defined as the energy dissipated per oscillation, divided by the total energy stored in the system.

 As can be concluded from Eq.
-1, a high Q factor indicates that the energy loss is small and that the oscillation will persist for a long time, and vice versa, Figure 1.
+1, a high Q factor indicates that the energy loss is small and that the oscillation will persist for a long time, and vice versa, Fig. 2.
 The higher the Q the lower the damping and the longer the oscillation will keep on going.

 Figure 2.
 In the case of a tuning fork (left), the dissipation is low, and the oscillation will persist for a long time.
 In the case of Jello, the energy dissipation is higher, and the oscillation will die out faster.